Swordheart

 Swordheart is a 2018 fantasy romance novel by Ursula Vernon, writing under the pen name T. Kingfisher.
 It is set in a shared universe that Vernon calls "the World of the White Rat" with several of the author's other novels, including the Clocktaur War novels and The Saint of Steel novels.
-Swordheart is the first of a planned trilogy; its sequel, Daggerbound, is projected to be released August 25, 2026.
+Swordheart is the first of a planned trilogy; its sequel, Daggerbound, was released August 25, 2026.

 Plot

 Halla inherits the estate of her wealthy granduncle by marriage, Silas.
 Her money-hungry relatives scheme to steal the inheritance.
 Her grandaunt Malva locks Halla in her room until she agrees to marry Malva's son, Alver.
 While locked in her bedroom, she unsheathes the decorative sword on the wall, planning to commit suicide.
 A knight named Sarkis appears, promising to serve the wielder of the enchanted sword.
 Sarkis helps Halla escape the house.

 As they travel along the road, they are accosted by both robbers and by priests of the Motherhood, a dangerous religious sect.
 They eventually reach the town of Amalcross and the home of Bartholomew, a friend of Silas and a fellow antiques collector.
 Bartholomew agrees to help them in exchange for his pick of Silas's antiques.

 Sarkis and Halla then travel to the city of Archon's Glory, hoping to seek legal advice from the Temple of the White Rat.
 The priests offer to assist Halla in exchange for a portion of Silas's estate.
 Robbers attack Halla in a bid to steal the sword, but Sarkis defeats them.
 He kisses her, but they do not yet pursue a further relationship.

 Halla and Sarkis journey back to Rutger's Howe.
 They are accompanied by the Rat priest Zale and the gnole (Note: Gnoles are sentient humanoid creatures similar to large badgers.)
 Brindle.
 Along the way, they are harassed by the Motherhood.
 After one priest of the Hanged Mother pushes Halla, a fight breaks out.
 Sarkis and Brindle kill the Mother's priests.
 While hiding the bodies, the group becomes trapped in the Vagrant Hills.
 These magical hills do not follow the normal laws of geography.
 After escaping the hills and fighting off more bandits, they finally arrive back in Rutger's Howe.